The red hills of Roussillon are an inspiration for artists, but I had no idea how many famous authors came to visit Roussillon.

 Beckett preferred to express himself in French even in his last work, a poem entitled “Comment Dire.”

 In 1988 Beckett was diagnosed with aphasia, a condition defined as the “loss of speech, partial or total, or loss of power to understand written or spoken language, as a result of disorder of the cerebral speech centers” (OED).
 Before he died he regained his ability to speak and to read.
 His writing, again, showed his determination to understand the unexplainable.
-“Comment Dire“, “How do you say”, with its dashes and repetitions, shows an artist’s undying compulsion to search for words.
+“Comment Dire“, “How do you say”, with its dashes and repetitions, shows an artist’s everlasting search for words.

 For more about Roussillon: